ZuttoVPG/zutto-docs/Game_Design.md

 - Active job
 - NPC faction affiliation(s) and reputation

+I am not sure if stats are a good idea for the player character.
+I don't imagine stats will change all that much over time, and if they do, they'd only be going up.
+If we need stats on the PCs, I think they should come 100% from equipment and not be an inherent aspect of the player character.

 ### Job System
 The job system is modeled on games like Final Fantasy XIV's -- a single player character can unlock all available classes, but they are primarily limited to one active class.

+This prevents players from ever feeling like their initial class choice was bad, or that they will never be able to play a class-restricted quest, or anything of that nature.
+The entire game is always open to the player.

 Each job is progressed independently, and some jobs may require the player character to have already mastered other jobs.